MapLibre GL JS Example for Styles and Tiles

 });

 This example demonstrates the Tiles API by adding a custom vector tileset as a source and layer on top of a hosted vector basemap.
-Replace SOURCE_LAYER with the layer name returned by the TileJSON endpoint for your dataset before adding the fill layer.
+It uses the tileset TileJSON URL so MapLibre GL JS can discover the tile template and zoom metadata automatically.
+Replace SOURCE_LAYER with the layer name returned by the TileJSON endpoint for your tileset before adding the fill layer.

 Tiles API in MapLibre